 PRAISE FOR FEATHERED SERPENT

 Arizona Daily Star/Christine Wald-Hopkins.
-Book critic (San Francisco Chronicle, Denver Post, Arizona Daily Star, etc.), essayist, and university writing instructor; member of the National Book Critics Circle.
+Book critic (San Francisco Chronicle, Denver Post, Arizona Daily Star, etc.), essayist, and member of the National Book Critics Circle.

 Mary Ellen Hannibal.
 Author of The Spine of the Continent, Citizen Scientist: Searching for Heroes and Hope in an Age of Extinction, and other award-winning books.